elsheraey/search-box-web-challenge/README.md

 To run the project and see the SearchBox component in action, follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine.

-2. Navigate to the project directory:
+2. Navigate to the project directory.

 3. Install the dependencies: